“Relax, Cap,” I said paying more attention to the surrounding than to Mr. VanDarn, “we’re on the same team.”

 “Oh.”
 The Phoenix Guard was an elite group of Dwarven Military.
 They were the ones you called when the guano got too deep.
 The best trained, best equipped and toughest outfit there was.
 Phoenix Guard were the ones that piloted the steam-operated Power Armor on the Front Line.
 I wasn’t quite sure what a dwarf with Mr. VanDarn’s qualification was doing running the Civil Watch in a town like ours, but I’m kind of glad Yon was there to stop me from making a mistake that might’ve cost me some teeth.

-I stumbled upon There Shouldn’t Be Elves in Hammertown by Stephen Dorning by mare chance on Goodreads.
-I was immediately taken with the title, with the fact that this is dieselpunk and with the fact the main character is a detective, although I know this is kind of a cliché.
+I stumbled upon There Shouldn’t Be Elves in Hammertown by Stephen Dorning on Goodreads by mare chance.
+I was immediately taken with the title, with the dieselpunk setting and with the main character who’s a detective – bit of a cliché, I know, but I didn’t care.
 The feel is very much like the Oberon Saga by Ari Marmell, which I loved in the Broken Time’s Blues anthology, so I figured I should give the story a shot.

-I wasn’t expecting to enjoy it so much.
 Right, I’ve always had a soft spot for dwarves ever since I’ve read Tolkien, but I didn’t expect this to work this nicely.
 Elves who are on the ‘bad’ side?
 A weary noir detective?
 A dwarven underground town?
 I immediately loved everything about the story.
-Not just the setting, which is itself is very nice, but also the very noir main character Sebastian and his amused, wry voice.
+Not just the setting, which is itself very nice, but also the very noir main character Sebastian and his amused, wry voice.

-This is basically a detective story: there’s a mystery, there’s a murder even, there’s people disappearing and there’s possibly a political plot afoot.
-And all mixed up with a generous dose of noir, classic fantasy element and new dieselpunk suggestions.
+This is basically a detective story: there’s a mystery – a murder, even – there are people disappearing, and there’s possibly a political plot afoot.
+All mixed up with a generous dose of noir, classic fantasy elements and new dieselpunk suggestions.

 Truly enjoyed it.